eku2307/eku2307/README.md

 - 🌱 I’m currently learning python
 - 📫 How to reach me: www.linkedin.com/in/ekarnadas
 - 😄 Pronouns she/her
-- ⚡ Fun fact: Klutz
+- ⚡ Fun fact: pragmatist

 <!---
 eku2307/eku2307 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.